 Medicaid and CHIP Policy

 SHADAC has worked both independently and under contract to the Medicaid and CHIP Payment Access Commission (MACPAC) to monitor and analyze changes in the Medicaid and CHIP policy landscape such as Medicaid expansion, work requirements, eligibility and enrollment, as well as states’ waiver application, implementation, and evaluation and reporting guidelines.
-Recent projects have focused on

 Assessment and Synthesis of Selected Medicaid Eligibility, Enrollment, and Renewal Processes and Systems in Six States